 The online Mathematics Assessment is designed to gauge the extent of your mathematics understanding as you begin Widener.
-It is not something you pass or fail, but it is something you need to complete BEFORE attending Pride Experience One.
+It is not something you pass or fail.
+If you were notified that you must take the assessment or you are challenging your provisional placement, you need to complete the assessment BEFORE attending Pride Experience One.

 The Mathematics Assessment consists of a series of online question sets covering successively more advanced mathematics:

 - Practice: 25 questions - 30 minutes - no limit on number of attempts

 - Algebra: 25 questions - 30 minutes - 2 attempts